Today we attended a Scientific Conference hosted by Lagos University Teaching Hospital’s (LUTH) Association of Resident Doctors (ARD).

 In fact, some medical students put together a short drama presentation to show the impact of balancing public and private practice:

 Another interesting discussion raised was the role of doctors as businessmen and women.
 Everyone agreed on the need for doctors to learn how to manage and run a business and how to manage funds if they intend to go into private practice.
-In fact, it was said that the duty of all doctors is for some to leave research and bedside medicine to work on the business side of healthcare so they can change the face of healthcare delivery in Nigeria.
+In fact, it was said that some doctors should leave research and bedside medicine to work on the business side of healthcare so they can change the face of healthcare delivery in Nigeria.

 Some memorable quotes from the event include: